actionhero/actionhero/tutorials/typescript.md

 ### The API object

 what remains on the API object are truly things about your API - actions, tasks, servers, initializers.
-And now these elements are very typesafe. **You can no longer add and remove things randomly to the API object**.
+And now these elements are very typesafe. **_You can no longer add and remove things randomly to the API object_**.
 This means that in your project, you should create imports/and exorts directly and share them with your actions and tasks.

 ## Config

 - `config.general.id`: can no longer be set
 - `config.i18n.determineConnectionLocale`: this method should be set on the `i18n` object exported by actionhero.

+## Chat

+- `chatRoom.sanitizeMemberDetails()` is no longer overridable/customizable.